lllmonster/Data-Structure-And-Algorithm/tech/SystemDesign.md

 }
 ```
 Quadtrees allow us to mix the advantages of caching the geo-locations with both high and low precisions.

+### Hash and Encode
+hash method: MD5 / SHA256
+encode method: base32 / base64
+* How to calcuate url length after hash and encode?
+  * The MD5 hash function produces a fixed-size hash value of 128 bits, which is equivalent to 16 bytes or 32 hexadecimal characters.
+  * If you hash a 6-bit URL using MD5, the resulting hash will still be 128 bits in length.
+It doesn't matter how long or short the input is; MD5 always produces the same size hash.
+  * Now, if you encode the 128-bit MD5 hash using Base64, you'll need to calculate the length of the encoded string.
+Base64 encoding is done in groups of 3 bytes at a time, where each 3 bytes are represented as 4 Base64 characters.
+If the number of bytes in your hash is not a multiple of 3, padding characters ('=') are added at the end.
+  * In the case of a 128-bit hash from MD5, you have 16 bytes.
+When encoding in Base64:
+    - You'll have 16 bytes / 3 bytes per group = 5 groups.
+    - Each group is represented as 4 Base64 characters.
+    - So, you have 5 groups * 4 characters per group = 20 Base64 characters.
+  * However, you also need to consider padding, which is added to make the length a multiple of 4.
+In this case, you don't need any padding because 20 is already a multiple of 4.
+  * So, the encoded URL will be 20 characters long when using Base64 encoding for a 128-bit MD5 hash.

+### Consistent Hashing
+Consistent Hashing
+In order to solve the above problem, consistent hashing is used because in this technique on average r/n needs to be remapped, where r is the number of records and n is the number of servers slots.
+It should be done when:
+* There are a number of servers that need to be scaled up or down depending upon the load.
+* There are cache servers that need to be scaled.
+* There are many benefits to using consistent hashing:
+  * Scalability
+  * Load distribution
+  * Quick replication and partitioning of data
+  * Faster retrieval of keys as each server holds a limited number of keys

+The key idea behind consistent hashing is that every record and server is mapped on the unit circle.
+Each record is then assigned to the first server that appears on the circle in a clockwise direction.
+This brings even distribution of records.

+### Round-Robin load balancing
+The round-robin load balancing technique is the simplest way to distribute traffic across a group of servers.
+The load balancer forwards the incoming requests to dedicated servers sequentially (one by one mechanism).
+Round-robin is a static load balancer, because it does not modify the state of the servers while distributing incoming traffic.
+Principal: i mod T
+Limitation: This load balancing algorithm is not adaptive, as it does not consider the existing load on servers to distribute incoming requests.
+Ideally, the load balancer should forward the request to the server whose current state is idle.
+Real-time load balancer: LVS

 ## Interview Guide - Common Questions